violetwei/ConUHacks-IV-2019/README.md

 ## ConUHacks 2019 project: Real-time chat application

 This is a web-based chat application built with React and Chatkit API.

+A discussion and collaboration platform.
 [Devpost](https://devpost.com/software/conuhacks-iv-2019)

 #### Features included